 Innes’ songs were emphatically tongue-in-cheek – for Help! read Ouch! – but also glowed with their own unique brilliance.
 Indeed they were so acutely observed that one of them, Cheese And Onions, found its way on to a Beatles bootleg, in the mistaken belief that it was a Fabs original.

 Upon the release of the film, Lennon, like Harrison, declared himself a fan.
 “Somebody stopped him in the street in New York and asked what he thought of The Rutles,” says Innes.
 “He answered by singing Cheese And Onions.
-Ringo’s always been a bit diplomatic about the film, but Paul didn’t like Eric’s portrayal of him as being cute.
+Ringo’s always been a bit diplomatic about the film.
+Paul didn’t like Eric’s portrayal of him as being cute.
 But he started it!”

 Innes, Fataar and Halsey appear on the soundtrack, though Idle’s parts are done by singer/guitarist Ollie Halsall.

 “Eric was desperate to sing and be on the album, but he came down with appendicitis,” Innes remembers.
 “On the first day of recording, he turned up with a walking stick, so I told him to go and get better.
-There’s a part of him that’s never forgiven me for that.
+There’s a part of him that’s never forgiven me for that.”

 The Rutles continue to run, and reunited (minus Idle) for 1996’s Archaeology and occasional tours, the most recent of which was this year.
 It’s something that Innes manages to juggle between solo shows, writing and recording.
 His latest project is Nearly Really, an admirable collection of tunes, some of whose roots can be traced back to the 1980s.
 “I feel as though these are songs that I meant to do something with, but never did,” he reasons.
 “So it’s now or never.”